Mbed-TLS/TF-PSA-Crypto/README.md

 The following tools are required:

-* Python 3 and some Python packages, for some library source files.
+* Python 3 and some Python packages, for some library source files and test data.
 To install the necessary packages, run
     ```
     python -m pip install -r scripts/basic.requirements.txt
     ```
+* A C compiler for the host platform, for some test data.

+If you are cross-compiling, you must set the `CC` environment variable to a C compiler for the host platform when generating the configuration-independent files.

 Any of the following methods are available to generate the configuration-independent files:

 * When not cross-compiling, CMake will generate the required files automatically.
+* Run `tests/scripts/check-generated-files.sh -u` to generate all the configuration-independent files.

 ### CMake